Locations:

 Management and Treatment

-Treatments range from icing your nose to undergoing surgery.
+Treatments range from putting ice on your broken nose to having surgery to repair it.
 The treatment that’s right for you depends on the severity of your injuries.

 Manual realignment

-Your healthcare provider may also give you antibiotics to prevent infection.
+5. Your provider may give you antibiotics to prevent infection.

 • Septoplasty.
-This procedure reshapes your septum — the cartilage and bone that separate your two nostrils.
+This procedure reshapes your septum.
 During septoplasty, a surgeon may remove parts of your bone and cartilage, then reshape and reposition the underlying structures.
 This repairs any holes or perforations and improves breathing.

-How long does it take to recover from a broken nose?
+How long does it take to heal a broken nose?

 Prevention